+I do do not need written materials in a different format.

+I ne need written materials in the following format:

+Large Print: This is 18 point font.

+Audiotape: Text is recorded on an audiocassette tape.

+Braille: Written text is prov ided in Braille.

+Electronic format: Written material is saved as "plain text" on a CD-ROM or 3.5" floppy disk.

+☐ Spoken: Written material is read aloud by a DHS employee, in person or over the phone. or over the phone.

+I need a sign language interpreter.

+Oth er (please explain):

+Your La angua age

-I speak English and read English and do not need help communicating with the DHS.
+I sp eak English and read English and do not need help communication g wit h the DHS.

-I speak English, but I need help filling out paperwork.
+I sp eak English, but I need help fillin g out paperwork.

-I do not speak or read English, and I need written materials in:
+I do not speak or read English, a ınd I need written materials in:

 Bosnian Cambodian Chinese

 Korean Laotian Romanian

 Russian Spanish Vietnamese

 Other:

-I do not speak or read English, a nd I need oral communication in:
+I do not speak or read English, a ınd I need oral communication in:

 Bosnian Cambodian Chinese

 Korean Laotian Romanian

 Russian Spanish Vietnamese

 Other:

-I have read this form, or it has been read to me.
-Print Name: Date: Signature:
+I have re Print Na Signature ıme: his form, or it has been rea d to me.]
+Date: